 When visitors to your web site request a page using a secure https:// connection, a broken padlock icon may appear in the web browser's location bar.
-Additionally, they may receive a warning message:
+Additionally, they may receive a warning message in their browser:

-This problem occurs if a web page contains hyperlinks to insecure elements.
+This problem occurs because a web page contains hyperlinks to insecure elements.
 For example, consider a web page that contains the following HTML snippet: